PersimMonMon/Amazon-Web-Clone-Practice/README.md

             2. View = takes the data and displays it on the page
             3. Controller = runs some code when we interact with the page

+Lesson 16
+    1.
+        Disadvantages of Manual Testing
+            1. Hard to test every situation
+            2. Hard to re-test (after we change code)

+        Automated testing = using code to test code -Try to test something different in each test case

+        2 Types of Test Cases
+            -Basic test cases (check if code working) -Edge cases (tricky values)